-Common names: English: goutweed, ashweed, bishop’s-weed, ground-elder, herb-Gerard, snow-in-the-mountain, English masterwort, wild masterwort; Polish: kozia stópka; French: egopode, podagraire; German: Geißfuß, Giersch; Italian: castalda, girardina silvestre; Portuguese: língua-de-vaca-amarga, labaça-de-vaca-amarga; Swedish: kirskål
+Common names (selected) English: goutweed, ashweed, bishop’s-weed, ground-elder, herb-Gerard, snow-in-the-mountain, English masterwort, wild masterwort; Polish: kozia stópka; French: egopode, podagraire; German: Geißfuß, Giersch; Italian: castalda, girardina silvestre; Portuguese: língua-de-vaca-amarga, labaça-de-vaca-amarga; Swedish: kirskål

 Urban habitat: Commonly found near bodies of water, and in urban woodlands, grasslands; thrives in partial and full shade.

-History: Aegopodium podagraria has a long history of medicinal use back to the middle ages in Europe to cure gout but has also been used as a diuretic, sedative, stimulant, and to treat sciatica, arthritis, rheumatism, and digestive problems.
+History/human uses: Aegopodium podagraria has a long history of medicinal use back to the middle ages in Europe to cure gout but has also been used as a diuretic, sedative, stimulant, and to treat sciatica, arthritis, rheumatism, and digestive problems.
+Externally it is used on burns, stings, wounds, and painful joints.
+It is also being tested as a potential antihyperglycemic for treatment of diabetes.
 Its leaves are edible and have been used in salads, soups and cooked as a vegetable.
 It is considered weedy due to its fast rate of growth and propensity to spread.
-The plant was introduced into North America as an ornamental ground cover but is considered invasive in many U.S. northern states due to its aggressiveness.